BridgeWell Capital: Indiana’s Hard Money Lender

 Whether you are looking to buy, fix and sell a residential, single family property in Fremont, or rent home in Mount Vernon, Indiana we have the right hard money or private money loan program that will fit your needs.
 Don’t waste your time going through the painstaking, time-consuming, stress-creating process of conventional financing.
-With BridgeWell Capital’s hard money loans program you can get pre-approved in 5 minutes and get your funding fast, typically in as little as 10 days.

 Our hard money loans are largely based on the value of the collateral, bypassing the long stretch of procedures used by traditional lenders.
 Bad credit score?
 Self-employed?
 Recent foreclosures or short sales?
 With private money lending, none of that matters.
 As long as your deal makes sense, BridgeWell Capital is likely to approve your hard money loan request.

 For more information or questions about our hard money loans, feel free to call us at 812-220-3000; you can also contact us through our Contact Us Form.
 If you are ready to invest, you can submit a hard money loan application today.

 Along with the rest of the nation, the Indiana housing market has experienced a difficult recovery in the past seven or eight years.
 However, when looking at historic data of the state, Indiana did not fully experienced that “bubble” affect that brought the entire nation upside down.
 Analysts point to Indiana’s economic performance as the main driver of the housing market, rather than the general trend of the nation’s market.